 In 2016, I curated a second edition of BEYOND NOLLYWOOD as part of the BLACK STAR season at the BFI Southbank.
 It was a programme of international Nigerian Cinema from arthouse to documentary, animation and experimental films.

 I have been featured on CNN, BBC World Service and BBC London News.
 I have spoken at events which include, The Battle of Ideas Festival, Houses of Parliament (Africa All Party Parliamentary Group), Sheffield Doc Fest, BFI Talent Net.work Wales, University of the Arts, Cannes Film Festival and Judge Business School Cambridge.

 I have worked on the release of the multi-award winning films such as Timbutu, The Supreme Price and Viva Riva!
 Film Africa, Brazilian Film Festival of London and the Islington Black History Month Programme are events I have managed the Marketing& PR campaigns for.

-In 2011 I wrote my first book The Black British Filmmaker’s Guide to Success: Finance Market and Distribute Your Film.
-The book, which is the first of its kind internationally, contains extensive good practice interviews with key filmmakers and decision makers in the industry.
+In 2011, I wrote my first book The Black British Filmmaker’s Guide to Success: Finance Market and Distribute Your Film.
+The book contains extensive good practice interviews with key filmmakers and decision makers in the UK film industry.

 I grew up in a Jamaican household in the UK.
-I studied Modern History at St. Hilda’s College, Oxford graduating in 2000.
-I also hold qualifications in Black and White Photography and Life Coaching.
+I studied Modern History at St. Hilda’s College, Oxford.
 I am a member of BAFTA.
 When not working on film projects I work in the City.